 - Genre or mainstream fiction, including romance, erotica, mystery/crime, thriller, science fiction, fantasy, young adult, new adult

 - Nonfiction books that would get shelved in your average Barnes & Noble or independent bookstore—which requires a strong hook or concept and author platform.
 Usually a New York publisher won’t sign a nonfiction book unless it anticipates selling 10,000 to 20,000 copies minimum.

-To better understand what sells, buy a subscription to PublishersMarketplace.com and study the deals that get announced.
+To better understand what sells, buy a month-long subscription to PublishersMarketplace.com and study the deals that get announced.
 It’s a quick education in what commercial publishing looks like.

 Also, check out Manuscript Wish List, where agents/editors specifically spell out what they’re looking for.
 It’ll keep you up on trends.

 If your work doesn’t look like a good candidate for a New York house, don’t despair.
 There are many mid-size houses, independent publishers, small presses, university presses, regional presses, and digital-only publishers who might be thrilled to have your work.
 You just need to find them.